- Organization Overview

-Rimantadine is approved by the US Food and Drug Administration (FDA) for use in adults only.
-Approvals for the use of the other 3 antiviral drugs vary by the patient’s age.
+Rimantadine is approved by the U.S. Food and Drug Administration (FDA) for use in adults only.
+Approvals for the use of the other three antiviral drugs vary by the patient’s age.
 No antiviral drugs are approved by the FDA for use in children who are less than one year of age.

 Shortage of antiviral medications worldwide heightens the fear of a potential avian flu pandemic.
 “We are talking about a matter of years before even developed countries will have sufficient numbers of doses of Tamiflu to protect the populace,” says Guglielmo.

 Independent of the need for adequate prophylactic antiviral medications, there is urgent need for a vaccine proven to be effective against avian influenza.
 Similar to the past prevention of “typical” influenza, vaccination should be the mainstay prophylactic strategy.
 Currently, there are ongoing worldwide efforts to develop such a vaccine.
 However, treatment of non-immunized, actively infected patients with avian flu will require the use of antiviral medications such as oseltamavir (Tamiflu) and perhaps zanamavir (Relenza).

 School of Pharmacy, Department of Clinical Pharmacy, PharmD Degree Program